mezzio/mezzio/doc/book/reference/migration/rc-to-v1.md

 As of RC6, the following changes have occurred with regards to route result
 observers:

-- They are deprecated for usage with `Zend\Expressive\Application`, and that class will not be a route result subject starting in 1.1.
+- They are deprecated for usage with `Mezzio\Application`, and that class will not be a route result subject starting in 1.1.
 You will need to start migrating to alternative solutions.
 - The functionality for notifying observers has been moved from the routing